gattaca-com/helix/README.md

 - Emphasising generic design, Helix allows for flexible integration with various databases and libraries.
 - Key Traits include: `Database`, `Auctioneer`, `Simulator` and `BeaconClient`.
 - The current `Auctioneer` implementation supports Redis due to the ease of implementation when synchronising multiple processes in the same cluster.
 - The `Simulator` is also purposely generic, allowing for implementations of all optimistic relaying implementations and different forms of simulation.
-For example, communicating with the execution client via RPC or IPC.
+For example, communicating with the execution client via RPC or gRPC.

 ### Optimised Block Propagation
-- To ensure efficient block propagation without the need for sophisticated Beacon client peering, we've integrated a `Broadcaster` Trait, allowing integration with network services like [Fiber](https://fiber.chainbound.io) and [BloXroute](https://bloxroute.com) for effective payload distribution.
+- To ensure efficient block propagation without the need for sophisticated Beacon client peering, we've integrated a `Broadcaster` Trait, allowing integration with network services like [Fiber](https://fiber.chainbound.io) for effective payload distribution.
 - Similar to the current MEV-Boost-relay implementation, we include a one-second delay before returning unblinded payloads to the proposer.
 This delay is required to mitigate attack vectors such as the recent [low-carb-crusader](https://collective.flashbots.net/t/disclosure-mitigation-of-block-equivocation-strategy-with-early-getpayload-calls-for-proposers/1705) attack.
 Consequently, the relay takes on the critical role of beacon-chain block propagation.
 - In the future, we will be adding a custom module that will handle optimised peering

 ## Latency Analysis

-*These latency measurements were taken on mainnet over 6 days handling full submissions from all Titan clusters.*
+*These latency measurements were taken on mainnet over multiple days handling full submissions from all Titan builder clusters.*
 ![Median Latency](images/relay-median.png)
 ![P99 Latency](images/relay-p99.png)

 Analysing the latency metrics presented, we observe significant latency spikes in two distinct segments: `Receive -> Decode` and `Simulation -> Auctioneer`.
+Note: `Auctioneer -> Finish` is irrelivant as the bid will be available to the ProposerAPI at `Auctionner`.

 `Receive -> Decode`.
 The primary sources of latency can be attributed to the handling of incoming byte streams and their deserialisation into the `SignedBidSubmission` structure.
 This latency is primarily incurred due to the following: